Chemical Markup Language - CompChem Convention

 A job concept represents a computational job performed by quantum chemistry software, e.g. geometry optimisation job, frequency analysis job.
 The job concept is the smallest unit which can fully describe a general picture of computational modelling.

 A job consists of model parameters (3.3) and model optimisations or calculations (3.4), model results (3.5) and computing environments (3.6).
 These four components are fundamental to modelling in every field.
 However, a job does not require all four components.
-Only model parameters are mandatory.
+Only an initialization module with the model parameters is mandatory.

 A job concept in CompChem is represented by a module element with a dictRef="compchem:job" attribute on a module element.
 Such a module will be addressed as a job module or a job module element in this convention.